amitsaha/amitsaha.github.io/content/python-prometheus-monitoring-options.md

 The second option is to push the metrics to the statsd exporter.
 This is simpler since we don't have to have a HTTP server running.

+## Conclusion

+Option #4 above seems to be the best option for me especially when we have to manage/work with both WSGI and non-HTTP multi-process applications.
+Combined with the [dogstatsd-py](https://github.com/DataDog/datadogpy) client for StatsD, I think it is a really powerful option and the most straightforward.
+You just run an instance of `statsd exporter` for each application instances (or per-pod if using Kubernetes) and we are done.

 ## Learn more